jlordiales/jlordiales.github.io/_posts/2014-10-30-migrating-to-github-pages.md

 2. Related to the previous issue is the way that Jekyll generates the permalinks to be used by your posts.
 The default format is `/:categories/:year/:month/:day/:title.html`.
 In contrast, Wordpress default permalink format is `/:year/:month/:day/:title`.
-Luckily, Jekylls lets you easily change this in your `_config.yml` file adding a line with
+Luckily, Jekyll lets you easily change this in your `_config.yml` file adding a line with
    {% highlight text %}
     permalink: /:year/:month/:day/:title